We are inviting autistic adults to apply for research funding of up to £12,500.

 Preference will be given to applicants who have no, or minimal, previous research experience (e.g. those not holding or undertaking a masters or PhD).

 - Researchers register an interest to host an autistic researcher.
 They need to show experience of involving autistic people and have a suitable research background (PhD and permanent academic position).
-The deadline for registering is April 30, 2018.
-Eligible researchers will be selected.
+This stage is now closed.
+Eligible researchers have been selected.

-- Once hosts are selected, autistic people can submit an expression of interest.
+- Autistic people submit an expression of interest by 9 July.
 They outline a research idea and identify preferred host researchers.
 These applications are reviewed and up to 10 people are put through to the next stage.

 - Autistic people and researchers are paired together and submit a joint application in August.

-- Up to 4 grants are awarded in September.
+- Up to 4 grants are awarded in the Autumn.

 At each stage, applications will be reviewed by a group of autistic people and researchers.